MSH-trojan/Java/Object-Oriented-Programming/Graphics/JFrame/Test_1/ReadMe.md

+# Notes to be aware of:

  a Frame application called Test in which we test various ways to program JLabel, JTextfield, JPasswordField and JButton objects.

-#Notes to be aware of:

 The action in the textfields is based on the private class TextFieldHandler